Thorium-based nuclear power: Power projects

 Research and development of thorium-based nuclear reactors, primarily the liquid fluoride thorium reactor (LFTR), MSR design, has been or is now being done in the United States, United Kingdom, Germany, Brazil, India, Indonesia, China, France, the Czech Republic, Japan, Russia, Canada, Israel, Denmark and the Netherlands.
 Conferences with experts from as many as 32 countries are held, including one by the European Organization for Nuclear Research (CERN) in 2013, which focuses on thorium as an alternative nuclear technology without requiring production of nuclear waste.
 Among other recognized experts, Hans Blix, former head of the International Atomic Energy Agency, calls for expanded support of new nuclear power technology, and states, "the thorium option offers the world not only a new sustainable supply of fuel for nuclear power but also one that makes better use of the fuel's energy content."

+Recent assessments by international agencies and industry groups describe thorium-based fuel cycles as a possible long-term option for low-carbon baseload power, noting potential advantages in fuel abundance, high burn-up and some waste characteristics, while also emphasizing that most designs remain at the research, test or early demonstration stage.

 Canada

-CANDU reactors are capable of using thorium, and Thorium Power Canada has, in 2013, planned and proposed developing thorium power projects for Chile and Indonesia.
-The proposed 10 MW demonstration reactor in Chile could be used to power a 20 million litre/day desalination plant.
+CANDU reactors are capable of using thorium.
 In 2018, the New Brunswick Energy Solutions Corporation announced the participation of Moltex Energy in the nuclear research cluster that will work on research and development of small modular reactor technology.